 The Ministry works to enrich the lives of all New Zealanders by promoting a confident and connected culture.
 We believe that the more New Zealanders value their culture and heritage, the more they’ll take part in producing and consuming culture.

 We employ some of New Zealand’s leading historians – it’s their work you’ll see in our print publications and on our websites – but we also support other agencies working towards cultural goals.
-In support of Suffrage 125 we published new online content, such as History of Women, the Vote and Activism in New Zealand, on our NZHistory site.
-And progress with the Te Tai Treaty Settlement Stories project saw the launch in late 2018 of the first iwi audio-visual resources, focusing on the Ngāti Awa settlement story.
+The Te Tai Treaty Settlement Stories project saw the launch in late 2018 of the first iwi audio-visual resources, focusing on the Ngāti Awa settlement story and in 2020, the release of the Ngati Porou documentary.

 Caretakers of our taonga